amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 # Model Predictive Control (MPC)

+## Introduction
 Below is my implementation for the MPC project in term 2 of Udacity's Self driving car nanodegree program.

-## Introduction
+The objective is to drive a vehicle in a simulator environment to drive as as fast as possible without leaving the drivable portion of the road.

 MPC is an optimal controller where we have a model of the system we are trying to control.
 At each time step, we calculate the best set of control actions by the controller that minimizes a predefined cost function over a specific time horizon.
 The goal of the optimizer is to minimize the cost function while satisfying constraints such as system dynamics, actuator limitations, etc. We pick the control actions for the most immediate time step and then repeat the process.
 While computationally expensive, MPC is a much better controller than traditional PID or iterative LQR based controllers as it can more effectively handle system latency as well as actuator constraints.

+Essentially, it optimizes the car’s trajectory based on its current state by calculating trajectories and their corresponding costs for different steering and throttle actuations.
+The actuations with the lowest associated cost are then executed.
+This process is repeated for the state following the actuations.

 **MPC Setup**
 At high level, the following are the steps for executing MPC: